 A month or two ago we read an article that suggested Europe’s energy sector has reached a “watershed moment” and predicted that more cost-effective, and of course environmentally friendly, green energy will spell the death of carbon driven energy production within the next decade.

 Another article that we saw earlier this year celebrated the fact that the UK’s green energy capacity had increased threefold in the past five years, while fossil fuels had fallen by a third.
-Our country’s green energy capacity, produced by wind, solar, biomass and hydropower, had exceeded that resulting from coal, gas and oil fired power stations for the first time in more than a century.
+The UK’s green energy capacity, produced by wind, solar, biomass and hydropower, had exceeded that resulting from coal, gas and oil fired power stations for the first time in more than a century.

 That landmark wasn’t reached by accident.
 And that change did come about overnight.
-The UK has been trying to wean itself off high carbon and more environmentally damaging power sources for many years.
+The UK has been trying to wean itself off fossil fuels in particular for decades.

-Last year nearly one third of the UK’s energy came from renewable sources, with just under a quarter coming from nuclear plants and 41% from gas fired power stations.
-Incredibly, only 1% was generated by coal fuelled power stations.
+Last year nearly one third of the UK’s energy came from renewable sources, with just under a quarter coming from nuclear plants and 41% from gas fired power stations (weaning the UK off off gas is among the next big challenges).
+Incredibly, only around 1% was generated by coal fuelled power stations.

 In the 1920s an estimated one million British workers were employed in the coal industry; a figure that fell to just 2,000 by 2015.
 Yet the European coal industry still employs 185,000 people according to trade body Eurocoal.